 Marvel Studios shared a look at Tara Strong's Miss Minutes in human form for the first time.
-Toeing the line between hero and villain in the Loki series, Miss Minutes became a fan-favorite character as fans learned more about the TVA over the last few years.
-Considering how sneaky and mysterious the orange clock-shaped AI system is, it comes as no surprise that she comes in many forms as well.
+Toeing the line between hero and villain in the Loki series, Miss Minutes became a fan-favorite character as fans learned more about the TVA.
+Considering how sneaky and mysterious the orange clock-shaped AI system is, it is no surprise that she also comes in many forms.

 Marvel Studios released a new behind-the-scenes look at Loki Season 2 in a book titled Loki: Season Two - The Art of the Series.
-Showing off looks at most of the main cast and characters from Season 2, the book highlights alternate imagery and visuals that did not make the final cut of Tom Hiddleston's solo series on Disney+.
-Included in that was new looks at Miss Minutes, who took a form fans had never seen before.
+Showing off imagery of most of the main cast and characters from Season 2, the book highlights alternate visuals that did not make the final cut of Tom Hiddleston's solo series on Disney+.
+Included in that were new looks at Miss Minutes, who took a form fans had never seen before.

-Most prominently, one look at Miss Minutes gave her a human figure, complete with a smiling face and an orange complexion.
-Complete with orange pupils in her eyes, this gives the secondary antagonist terrifying new imagery which was not used in Loki's final cut.
+Most prominently, one was Miss Minutes with a human figure with a smiling face and an orange complexion.
+Complete with orange pupils in her eyes, this gives the secondary antagonist terrifying new imagery not used in Loki's final cut.

 Another image showed the Tara Strong-voiced Miss Minutes as an android rather than a human, with a white robotic body under her completely orange head.